CopotM/CopotM.github.io/_publications/2022-01-01-A-word-and-paradigm-workflow-for-fieldwork-annotat.md

 citation: 'Maria Copot, Sara Court, Noah Diewald, Stephanie Antetomaso, Micha Elsner.
 (2022). &quot;A word-and-paradigm workflow for fieldwork annotation&quot;. <i>Proceedings of the Fifth Workshop on the Use of Computational Methods in the Study of Endangered Languages</i>.'
 ---

-Maria Copot, Sara Court, Noah Diewald, Stephanie Antetomaso, Micha Elsner.
-(2022).
-"A word-and-paradigm workflow for fieldwork annotation". <i>Proceedings of the Fifth Workshop on the Use of Computational Methods in the Study of Endangered Languages</i>.

 [Access paper here](https://aclanthology.org/2022.computel-1.20/)